Dr. Kendall Byler

 The structure of indole bound to the heme group of human lung CYP2A13.

-Anna Petroff is a PhD candidate in the Biotechnology program.
-After completing degrees at Warren Wilson College in Asheville, NC (B.A.
-English Literature Hon.) and Appalachian State University in Boone, NC (M.A.
-Experimental Psychology), she returned to her hometown of Huntsville, AL. Prior to returning to university, she worked as an educator and non-profit consultant in the area of health psychology.
+Prior to completing a PhD in Biotechnology Science and Engineering, Dr. Petroff completed degrees at Warren Wilson College in Asheville, NC (B.A.
+English Literature Hon.) and Appalachian State University in Boone (M.A.
+Experimental Health Psychology).
 Her overarching research interest is to explore the actions of proteins implicated in the development and persistence of psychological disorders.
 Her interdisciplinary background has afforded her a range of experiences, from clinical experiments to molecular modeling of membrane proteins.

 Anna Petroff is currently researching membrane-bound desaturases using all-atom molecular dynamics.